 Campus transportation.
 The ORNL Taxi provides transportation Monday through Friday around campus to staff and visitors without a vehicle or prefer not to drive themselves.
-Face coverings are optional when using the taxi.
+Face coverings must be worn while using the taxi.
 Unvaccinated individuals should practice social distancing at all times.
-For taxi service, call 865-680-2303 (7 a.m.-3 p.m.), or 865-680-9800 (8 a.m.-4 p.m.).
-Please Note: On-site transportation is not available on nights and weekends.
+For taxi service, call 865-680-2303 (7 a.m.-3 p.m.), or 865-680-9800 (8 a.m.-4 p.m.). \Please Note: On-site transportation is not available on nights and weekends.